amburu4159/group-3-ku042021/README.md

 - Numpy
 - Pandas
 - pyplot
+- psycopg2
+- sqlalchemy
+  - create_engine
 - sklearn.preprocessing
   - Standard Scaler
 - sklearn.model_selection
-- - train_test_split
+  - train_test_split
 - sklearn.ensemble
-- - RandomForestClassifier
+  - RandomForestClassifier
+  - AdaBoostClassifier
 - imblearn.over_sampling
-- - SMOTE
+  - SMOTE

-o from pathlib import Path

-o from collections import Counter

-o from sklearn.feature_selection import SelectFromModel

-o from sklearn.linear_model import LogisticRegression

-o from sklearn.metrics import balanced_accuracy_score

-o from sklearn.metrics import confusion_matrix

-o from imblearn.metrics import classification_report_imbalanced
+- sklearn.feature_selection
+  - SelectFromModel
+- sklearn.linear_model
+  - LogisticRegression
+- sklearn.metrics
+  - balanced_accuracy_score
+  - confusion_matrix
+- imblearn.metrics
+  - classification_report_imbalanced
+- os
+- joblib
+  - dump
+  - load

  ## Machine Learning Algorithm / Inital Data Analysis
 We began the learning model by creating our features and target variables.
 The “MAX_SEVNAME” column will be used as our target variable y, while all other columns in the dataframe will be used as our features (X).
 From here the following things will be performed on the data.
 The “MAX_SEVNAME” name will be changed to “Number of Deaths”